AlicjaAJ/Junction-EvilInc/README.md

    What it is?
 Grid-based tactical combat, building and evolving your Human Cell with every strategic step.
 Every level, the AI triggers its Cellular Mutation, weakening a          specific, crucial part of your developing Human Cell profile.
    What is your objective? ...

+To further elevate your experience, each game contains a unique story about the dystopian world of the game, where the ongoing war between humans and IA have destroyed the planet, crafted dynamically by the LLM.
+The unique story is generated and shattered into eight pieces.
+You receive the narrative's opening before the game begins, and the remaining seven pieces are hidden within the grid of each level.
+But remember: the knowladge has its costs.
+You must actively choose if you want to also learn the hidden story, as it requires spending a limited time and resources to find the piece on the grid.
+This creates a fascinating strategic tension.
+If you miss any part, it is lost forever, as the next round will feature a completely new challenge and different story pieces.
+Naturally, you can skip collecting the lore, but in that case, you'll never know its unique ending...

+THE TAILORED ENDING
+This is our final surprise: your ending.
+Masterfully tailored to your profile, each conclusion is individual and unique to your game.
+It doesn't depend on your final guess, but on who you are...

+Are you ready to face an opponent that knows you better than you know yourself?